tcalmant/ipopo/website-ipopo/source/content/tutorial-ipopo.rst

 Additionally, a component can be notified when a dependency (required or not) has been injected, using a bind method, or removed, using an unbind method.

-Both methods take two parameters :
+Both methods take two parameters:

 * the injected service object, to work directly with it
 * the ServiceReference object for the injected service, to have access to the